 Determining the relative competition of a keyword can be a fairly complex task.
 At a very high level, you need to understand:

 You can dive deeper into the process of determining how competitive keywords are in Backlinko’s in-depth guide or by using WordStream founder Larry Kim’s competitive index formula (tip number 3).

 There are also a variety of different tools (most of them paid) that offer keyword difficulty scores:

 And while it’s more advanced in nature, Nick Eubanks’ post about understanding rank potential offers a great in-depth look at not only understanding but creating an actionable formula for determining keyword competition and your own site’s actual likelihood of ranking for a term.

-If you’re looking to dive even deeper into the topic of keyword research and keyword targeting, there are several great resources on the topic:
+If you’re looking to dive even deeper into the topic of keyword research and keyword targeting, we have several great resources on the topic: